 The drinking tube is insulated and comes in at a healthy 37 inches, so plenty of length to work with.
 The reservoir has a self seal valve, so you can fill the bladder with the tube disconnected, definitely our preference.

 Water is easily accessed using the bite valve, which sits at a 90 degree turn so it is easy to access.There is also an easily accessible on/off valve to stop the flow of water, if you need to completely shut it off.

-Next in line we have the Water Beast Reservoir from Camelbak.
+Next in line we have the Camelbak Water Beast Reservoir.
 With a name like Water Beast, you get an idea what you are getting!
 At 3 liter capacity, it is at the beast end of the scale in terms of volume, for sure.

 The drinking tube is insulated and easily detachable via the quick disconnect Hydrolink Port Plug.
 The tube fits very securely to the water reservoir, and prevents leakage.
 One downside is that the drinking tube needs to be in place when refilling the reservoir i.e. it doesn’t self seal when the tube is not connected.
 While not a deal breaker, it is not ideal in terms of functional use for refilling.

 Access to the bladder itself, is done via the wide OMEGA® fillport opening.
 This is again easy to use, and makes the bladder easy to clean and fill.
 It is screwed open and closed and so provides a very secure bladder to house your drinking water and prevent it from leaking.